Severe Weather

 Blizzards

-• If a blizzard or heavy blowing snow is forecast, you may want to string a lifeline between your house and any outbuildings to which you may have to go during the storm.
+• If a blizzard or heavy blowing snow is forecast, you may want to string a lifeline between your house and any outbuildings to which you may have to go to during the storm.

 • If you must travel during a winter storm, do so during the day and let someone know your route and arrival time.

-• To keep your hands and feet warm, exercise them periodically.
-In general, it is a good idea to keep moving to avoid falling asleep.
-If you do try to shovel the snow from around your car, avoid overexerting yourself.
+• To keep your hands and feet warm, exercise them regularly.
+In general, keep moving to avoid falling asleep.
+Avoid overexertion.

 Ice Storms

-Lightning
+Lightning and Thunderstorms

 • Do not ride bicycles, motorcycles, tractors, golf carts or use metal shovels or golf clubs because they may conduct electricity.